Sousastep/sousaFX-rpi-scripts/.github/README.md

 https://raspberrytips.com/disable-wifi-raspberry-pi/

-/boot/firmware/config.txt

-Find the following line:
+in /boot/firmware/config.txt find the following line:
-# Additional overlays and parameters are documented /boot/overlays/README
+`# Additional overlays and parameters are documented /boot/overlays/README`

-add this under it:
+and add this under it:
 `dtoverlay=disable-wifi`

 enable audio interface